 Give your call centre agents the right tools and training

 If your agents are struggling to answer queries and frequently transfer calls to others, it’s time to evaluate the training you’ve given and the resources you’ve provided.
 If agents can’t find the right information, that takes up valuable call time – and if they don’t know what to do, this will negatively impact agent productivity.
 Automated post-call summaries can shorten the amount of time spent on administration and redirect agent efforts towards customer experience.

 Create other avenues for customer contact resolution

-Providing self service options for customers can help to reduce pressure on your contact centers, and balance agent utilization with customer needs.
+Providing self service options for customers can help to reduce pressure on your contact centres, and balance agent utilization with customer needs.
 If multiple incoming calls are about small changes to account details, for example, it would be better to create a new pathway for customers to do so that doesn’t involve precious agent time.
-Interactive voice response (IVR) systems, FAQ sections on your website, automated closed-loop marketing outreach and more can help to free up agent time for better contact center productivity.
+Interactive voice response (IVR) systems, FAQ sections on your website, automated closed-loop marketing outreach and more can help to free up agent time for better contact centre productivity.

 Supercharge your agent productivity with Qualtrics

 Generate satisfied customers again and again with Qualtrics CustomerXM™.
 Listen to every customer call and evaluate every contact, applying powerful analytics to all your contact centre data to get the full picture on agent productivity.
 Automate actions and provide your contact centre agents with in-depth insights to help them improve performance.